mzuniga58/RESTTemplate/Tutorial.md

 The select statement, in the case of an update, tells us we only want to update the values included in the select statement (in this case, we only update the synopsis column).
 All the other columns are to be left unchanged.

-In the end, this is the SQL that will be generated for this Rql statement:
+In the end, this is the SQL statement that will be generated from this RQL statement:

 ```
 UPDATE [dbo].[Books]